 MEETINGS: Group is now meeting the 2nd Thursday of month at 2:30 pm, Parish Center.
 First meeting of 2022 was Tuesday 6/28 at 4:30 pm at the Parish Center, OB.
 Meetings had been held the second Tuesday of the month at the Parish Center beginning at 3:30 pm.
 Trying to find a better time for more parishioners to be involved.
 We await in prayer the expected June decision from the Supreme Court re: Dobbs and ultimately Roe v.
 Wade.
 At our meetings, various life issues are discussed and gathered into a monthly insert for our parish bulletin.
 Members have attended off-island gatherings with other pro-life groups including Massachusetts Citizens for Life, the annual March for Life in January in Washington, DC, and the Respect Life Walk in Boston.

-OUTREACH: Our outreach efforts include Gifts for Babies in Jesus’ Name, held in conjuction with Epiphany Sunday in January, which is a collection drive of maternity and baby clothes, along with other baby items and monetary donations supporting Birthright of Falmouth; last July we sold generously donated yard sale items, with proceeds to support the Sisters of Life, and to help women’s pregnancy centers, including the purchase of an ultrasound machine by Abundant Hope in Attleboro; and we hosted a showing of the pro-life movie Unplanned, Nov.
+OUTREACH: Our outreach efforts include our annual Gifts for Babies in Jesus’ Name, held in conjuction with Epiphany Sunday in January, which is a collection drive of maternity and baby clothes, along with other baby items and monetary donations supporting Birthright of Falmouth; each July we sell generously donated yard sale items, with proceeds to support the Sisters of Life, and to help women’s pregnancy centers, including the purchase of an ultrasound machine by Abundant Hope in Attleboro; and we hosted a showing of the pro-life movie Unplanned, Nov.
 16th, 2019.
 The group annually holds a 40 Days for Life prayer campaign beginning near the end of September and we welcome visitors to St. Elizabeth Church during the annual Christmas in Edgartown festivities.
 There are various brochures in the racks by the front door of the churches.